subtractiv/heploy/README.md

 8. Turns maintenace off.

 As you might have guessed, `$ heploy production` does pretty much the same thing, except merges the "staging" branch into "production".

-### Changing the defaults

-I'm looking into the best way to do this now.

 ### Other things